NaokiHikita/cse15l-lab-reports/LabReport5.md

 ![Image](symptom.png)

-From this output, I am guessing that my code is not working when adding the first element of either list1 or list2, or the two lists have the same element, but I am not sure on how to determine the bug.
+From this output, I am guessing that there is no compliation errors and that there is an error when adding the first element of either list1 or list2, or the two lists have the same element, but I am not sure on how to determine the bug.

 For your information, these are my file structure and codes for each file.